-History of Christianity Seminar
+History of Christianity Senior Seminar

 This seminar is open to senior members and graduate students of the University.
 Others interested in attending should contact one of the convenors.
 The Seminar Chair is Dr Richard Rex.

 We welcome papers by speakers from outside Cambridge, and especially from scholars based overseas but visiting the United Kingdom for academic purposes.
 We can reimburse speakers’ travel expenses within the UK at a reasonable rate (i.e. standard class rail fares, taxis, etc).
 Recent outside speakers have included Mark Noll, Tom Mayer, Brad Gregory, and Robert Ventresca.
 If you would like to offer a paper to the seminar, please contact one of the convenors.

-Michaelmas Term 2016 Programme:
+Lent Term 2017 Programme:

 Meetings will be held in the Faculty of Divinity on Wednesdays at 2.15 pm in the Lightfoot Room.